 An individual who experiences any form of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, that would be useful to university adjudicators/investigators or police.
 Reporting an assault to law enforcement does not mean the case will automatically go to criminal trial or through University disciplinary processes.
 If the police are called, a uniformed officer will be sent to the scene to take a detailed statement.
 A report may be filed with the police regardless of whether or not the accused was a CTX student.
 If a decision is made to make a report to the police, it is important to note that police jurisdictions depend on where the sexual assault occurred.
-If the alleged incident occurred on campus, a report may be filed with the Austin Police Department, regardless of time elapsed since the assault occurred.
+If the alleged incident occurred on campus, a report may be filed with CTX PD by calling 512-313-3311 or in person at CTX PD office, located in on the Main Campus in building D, Room D-138.
+If the alleged incident occurred in Austin but off-campus, a report may be filed with the Austin Police Department, regardless of time elapsed since the assault occurred.
 If a report is made to APD, a uniformed officer will be dispatched to the location to make a written report.
 APD contact information is listed below: